Blog

 Notices do not arrive the day work is done; they follow a specific statutory lag.
 You should expect them on the following schedule:

-• Commercial projects: by the 15th day of the third month after the work was done.
+• Private non-residential (commercial) projects: by the 15th day of the third month after the month in which the labor or materials were provided.

-• Residential projects: by the 15th day of the second month after the work was done.
+• Residential projects: by the 15th day of the second month after the month in which the labor or materials were provided.

 Texas law does not require you to respond, sign the document, or take any legal action upon receiving a notice.
 However, to ensure the project stays on track, we recommend the following internal steps.